 4) Transcendent State of Pure Awareness

-Many people learn to reach the fourth state with the proper type of meditation.
-We recommend Japa or Transcendental Meditation as the most efficient technique.
+Many people learn to reach the fourth state using a method of meditation.
+We recommend Japa or Transcendental Meditation.
 After using this technique, many people report they experienced this state before; but didn’t realize it.
 This state of pure consciousness is the silence between waking, sleeping, and dreaming.

 Maharishi Mahesh Yogi describes the transcendent state like the sap in flowers.
 Although colorless and shapeless, it feeds the firm stem, the green leaves, and the colorful flower.
 It’s the expression of consciousness manifest in different ways.
 Maharishi calls this portion of awareness bliss consciousness.
 Patanjali refers to it as Samadhi.

 Many people report encountering this state after learning to meditate.
 Familiarity with the transcendent increases our awareness as we transition between states.
-Some also say the experience between sleeping, dreaming, and sleeping to waking.
-It shows the 4th state of consciousness supports our platform of default awareness.
+Some also say the experience between sleeping, dreaming, and sleeping to waking shows that the fourth state of consciousness supports our platform of default awareness.
 It is not a state of awareness above but below holding them up.

 5) The Shamanic State of Consciousness